lewie9021/appdriver/docs/api/element/longPress.md

 # `.longPress(options?: Object) => Element`

-Performs long press gesture on element.
+Performs a long press gesture on the element.

 #### Parameters